nhtri2003gmail/writeup-mocsctf2022.mocsctf.com-orange/README.md

 ![Technique_malloc1.png](images/Technique_malloc1.png)

 Let's assume that we can change the top chunk size by somehow.
-We will change top chunk size from 0x20c00 to 0xc00:
+We will change top chunk size from 0x20c00 to 0xc00 with the `PREV_INUSE` bit is set:

 ![Technique_malloc2.png](images/Technique_malloc2.png)